What time should I expect the vehicle on Removals day?

 Will, you unplumbed my washing machine and dishwasher or disconnect my cooker?

-Our members of staff are neither qualified or insured to carry out this activity.
+No, our members of staff are neither qualified nor insured to carry out this activity.
 If you are not confident with uncoupling any of your white goods it is best to call a plumber to do this.
 Similarly, an electrician is the best person to disconnect your electric cooker.

 How should I pack my television and hi-fi?